signalfx/signalfx-ruby-tracing/README.md

 ## Usage

 Configure the instrumentation anywhere in the setup portion of your code or before doing anything that needs to be traced.

-For example, in `config/initializers/tracing.rb` for Rails.
+For Rails, this would go in `config/initializer/tracing.rb`.

-This can be done automatically, where the auto-instrumenter will check for modules defined in the code and instrument them if available:
+The instrumentation can be done automatically, where the auto-instrumenter will check for modules defined in the code and instrument them if available:

 ```ruby
 SignalFx::Tracing::Instrumenter.configure(auto_instrument:true)
 ```

+Manual configuration may be desirable when only some libraries should be traced.
-or manually in a block:
+These instrumentations to can be selected in a block:

 ```ruby
 SignalFx::Tracing::Instrumenter.configure do |patcher|